Mod-two cohomology rings of alternating groups: Detection by subgroups

-By repeated application of Theorem~\ref{bialg}, $\Delta_{I_h} (h)$ will, in the basis given by tensors products of our standard bases, contain exactly one term which is a tensor product of cup-monomials, namely $m_1^+ \otimes \cdots \otimes m_p^+ \otimes m_\omega$.
-Thus, all $h$ with $I_h$ equal to a given $I$ map injectively under $\Delta_I$, and that continues to be the case after quotienting by the scale one subspace of $\alt_I$ since $m_1^+$ is not scale one.
+By repeated application of Theorem~\ref{bialg}, $\Delta_{I_h} (h)$ will, in the basis given by tensor products of our standard bases, contain exactly one term which is a tensor product of cup-monomials, namely $m_1^+ \otimes \cdots \otimes m_p^+ \otimes m_\omega$.
+Thus, all $h$ with $I_h$ equal to a given $I$ map injectively under $\Delta_I$, and that continues to be the case after quotienting by the level one subspace of $\alt_I$.
 Taking direct sum over possible $I_h$ gives the result. \end{proof}

-We finish proving our detection result by addressing scale-one basis elements.
-The next result is immediate from Proposition~\ref{transfercompatible} and the corresponding fact for symmetric groups, since all scale-one elements are pulled back from symmetric groups.
+We finish proving our detection result by addressing level-one basis elements.
+The next result is immediate from Proposition~\ref{transfercompatible} and the corresponding fact for symmetric groups, since all level-one elements are pulled back from symmetric groups.

-\begin{proposition} Scale one basis elements map to tensor product of scale one basis elements under the coproduct restriction to $\alt_I$. \end{proposition}
+\begin{proposition} Level one basis elements map to tensor product of level one basis elements under the coproduct restriction to $\alt_I$. \end{proposition}

-Unfortunately, there are scale-one classes whose coproduct and restriction to $V_n$ (when applicable) are trivial, including all $\gamma_{1,3;m}$.
-We detect such classes using the alternating groups versions of subgroups which detect scale-one classes for symmetric groups, as described in Theorem~7.8 of \cite{GSS12}.
+Unfortunately, there are level-one classes whose coproduct and restriction to $V_n$ (when applicable) are trivial, in particular the $\gamma_{1,3;m}$.
+We detect such classes using the alternating groups versions of subgroups which detect level-one classes for symmetric groups, as described in Theorem~7.8 of \cite{GSS12}.